OutSystems/docs-odc/src/eap/building-apps/ui/patterns/interaction/rangesliderinterval.md

 You can use the Range Slider Interval Pattern to allow users select a single value between two range values.
 This pattern enables the adjustment of content by predetermined intervals and within a chosen range.
 Moving the slider along the track increases or decreases the value.

 <div class="info" markdown="1">

 The Range Slider Interval Pattern is based on the [noUiSlider library](https://refreshless.com/nouislider/) (v15.5.1).
-For more information about the Range Slider Interval’s behaviors and extensibility methods, see the provider’s documentation.
+For more information about the Range Slider Interval's behaviors and extensibility methods, see the provider’s documentation.

 </div>

 ## How to use the Range Slider Interval UI Pattern